New Zealand men's national football team records and statistics: Head-to-head record

 The list shown below shows the national football team of New Zealand's all-time international record against opposing nations.
 The stats are composed of FIFA World Cup, FIFA Confederations Cup and, OFC Nations Cup, as well as numerous international friendly tournaments and matches.

-The following tables show New Zealand's all-time international record, correct as 15 November 2025 vs. Colombia.
+The following tables show New Zealand's all-time international record, correct as 27 September 2026 vs. China PR.